When the Swift Compiler Deleted Code in Stdlib - A Note of Fixing the Eliminate Redundant Load Pass in Swift 6

 Comparing the detailed behaviors of RLE with AutoreleasingUnsafeMutablePointer

-, we can get the following log:
+and UnsafeMutablePointer, we can get the following log:

-// AutoreleasingUnsafeMutablePointereliminating redundant loads in function: $s8Crashing12ValueStorageC6appendyySiFySAyAA4Data33_A856358C389441A2F6EA224BB743344FLLCGXEfU_...scanning prior instructions for the load: %42 = load %25 : $*Builtin.BridgeObject // users: %52, %43...visiting instruction: %36 = apply %35(%34, %20) : $@convention(method) (Int, @inout Array<Int>) -> ()transparent// %35 = function_ref @$sSa36_reserveCapacityAssumingUniqueBuffer8oldCountySi_tFSi_Tg5 : $@convention(method) (Int, @inout Array<Int>) -> () // user: %36
+text// AutoreleasingUnsafeMutablePointereliminating redundant loads in function: $s8Crashing12ValueStorageC6appendyySiFySAyAA4Data33_A856358C389441A2F6EA224BB743344FLLCGXEfU_...scanning prior instructions for the load: %42 = load %25 : $*Builtin.BridgeObject // users: %52, %43...visiting instruction: %36 = apply %35(%34, %20) : $@convention(method) (Int, @inout Array<Int>) -> ()transparent// %35 = function_ref @$sSa36_reserveCapacityAssumingUniqueBuffer8oldCountySi_tFSi_Tg5 : $@convention(method) (Int, @inout Array<Int>) -> () // user: %36

-// UnsafeMutablePointereliminating redundant loads in function: $s11NonCrashing12ValueStorageC6appendyySiF...scanning prior instructions for the load: %35 = load %18 : $*Builtin.BridgeObject // users: %45, %36...visiting instruction: %29 = apply %28(%27, %12) : $@convention(method) (Int, @inout Array<Int>) -> ()overwritten// %28 = function_ref @$sSa36_reserveCapacityAssumingUniqueBuffer8oldCountySi_tFSi_Tg5 : $@convention(method) (Int, @inout Array<Int>) -> () // user: %36
+text// UnsafeMutablePointereliminating redundant loads in function: $s11NonCrashing12ValueStorageC6appendyySiF...scanning prior instructions for the load: %35 = load %18 : $*Builtin.BridgeObject // users: %45, %36...visiting instruction: %29 = apply %28(%27, %12) : $@convention(method) (Int, @inout Array<Int>) -> ()overwritten// %28 = function_ref @$sSa36_reserveCapacityAssumingUniqueBuffer8oldCountySi_tFSi_Tg5 : $@convention(method) (Int, @inout Array<Int>) -> () // user: %36

 This reveals that: